LukasV3/node-course/natours-project/README.md

-Natours Project- Building and consuming a RESTful API
+# Natours App- Building and consuming a RESTful API

-    Tech stack used;
+Technolgies used;
 Node.js, Express, MongoDB and Mongoose